ram535ii/hmfaysal-omega-theme/_posts/2020-03-15-tech-lead-101-intro.md

 published: true
 ---

-This is the introduction to my series "Techlead 101."
-Visit the [table of contents]({{site.url}}/technical/Techlead-101) for a full overview of what has been written so far.
+This is the introduction to my series "Tech Lead 101."
+Visit the [table of contents]({{site.url}}/technical/tech-lead-101) for a full overview of what has been written so far.

 ----